 - Completed bachelor's degree by the start date of the program (July), but no more than three years before you apply to the program.

 - A desire to apply to a PhD program upon completion of the program

-- Research Interests that align with a faculty mentor for this application cycle (see below for faculty mentors)
+- Research Interests that align with a SEAS faculty member (please see below for examples of projects)

 - US citizen or permanent resident